-The term fake news is so ubiquitous, that sometimes it seems like we should be labeling the true stuff instead of the lies.
+The term “fake news” is so ubiquitous, that sometimes it seems like we should be labeling the true stuff instead of the lies.
 But misinformation doesn’t just come from politics.
 It is found in science, in marketing, and even in fourteenth-century memoirs.
 Why do we believe obvious falsities and how do these alternative facts gain such momentum?
-On this episode, we look going to look at the networks of knowledge and trust that we rely on to arbitrate between fact and fiction, and examine how they are manipulated, both consciously and not.
+On this episode, we look at the networks of knowledge and trust that we rely on to arbitrate between fact and fiction, and examine how they are manipulated, both consciously and not.

 Cailin O’Connor is associate professor of logic and philosophy of science at the University of California, Irvine.
 James Owen Weatherall is professor of logic and philosophy of science at the University of California, Irvine, and author of the New York Times best-seller The Physics of Wall Street.
 Both are members of the Institute for Mathematical Behavioral Science and co-authors of the book The Misinformation Age: How False Beliefs Spread.